 If you want to know more about Jal Mahal or the water palace in Jaipur, Read this post – Inside Jal Mahal

 October to March is a peak tourist season in Jaipur as well as the rest of the Rajasthan.
 Even though there are many tourists here in Jaipur, they are finding it tough due to the recent demonetization of 500 and 1000 Rupee notes in India.
-Till 2 days ago, they could only exchange Rs 2000 per person.
+Two days ago, they could only exchange Rs 2000 per person.
 This limit was doubled recently.
 I feel sorry every time I see foreign tourists standing in a long queue outside banks waiting for their turn to exchange the defunct Rs 500 and 1000 notes with valid currency notes.
-It is a waste of time and energy of the tourists in what could have been usefully spent exploring the tourist attractions.
+It is a waste of time and energy for the tourists that could have been usefully spent exploring the tourist attractions.
 Quite like getting caught in a crossfire, with no fault of their own.
 I’m sure with a better plan & efforts some arrangements could have been made to cut this pain!

-The following picture captures foreign tourists who were out to capture the beauty of Jal Mahal during the sunrise.
+The following picture captures foreign tourists who were out to capture the beauty of the Jal Mahal during the sunrise.
 I did come across some more tourists too.
 Everyone was waiting for the Sunrise.
 And it did…..

 Do you know Jal Mahal is one of the most popular places to experience a sunrise in Jaipur?

 If you enjoyed this post don’t forget to share it with your friends on social media.